sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

     left join roles on user_roles.role_id = roles.id;
     ```
     and apply `LimitOffsetFilter`,
-    we may end up with duplicate records, for example, if user with id 1 have 2 roles,
+    we may end up with duplicate records.
+For example, if user with id 1 has 2 roles,
-    we will get duplicate records of user 1 with different roles, that may affect the pagination results.
+    we will get duplicate records of user 1 with different roles, which may affect the pagination results.
     We need to be attentive and use `RelationSubqueryExistsStrategy` or modify sql query with group by or other methods to ensure
     that the join statement is set up correctly and it will not cause any issues with the pagination results.